shivabioinformatics/metagenomic-pipeline/README.md

 - __[MagicLamp-RScripts](https://github.com/Arkadiy-Garber/MagicLamp/tree/master/rscripts)__ - Dot Plots R scripts

 ---
-Here I will past the R-Dot plot of the result of the magiclamp softwar that we ran on our contigs and here since we specifically look at the genes that are photon related (Lucifer genie) or light related we can see which genes are involved as a response to light.
+Here, I will past the R-Dot plot of the result of the magiclamp software that we ran on our contigs, and here, since we specifically look at the genes that are photon-related (Lucifer genie) or light-related, we can see which genes are involved as a response to light.
 ___

 <figure>